-The Begehungen art festival will take place in 2025 on the site of the decommissioned Nord lignite-fired power plant in Chemnitz.
-In the midst of this impressive industrial architecture, the 22nd edition of the art festival will take a future-oriented look at burning issues such as resource consumption, biodiversity and climate change.
+The Begehungen art festival took place in 2025 on the site of the decommissioned Nord lignite-fired power plant in Chemnitz.
+In the midst of this impressive industrial architecture, the 22nd edition of the art festival took a future-oriented look at burning issues such as resource consumption, biodiversity and climate change.
 The Begehungen 2025 art festival is part of the official programme of the European Capital of Culture Chemnitz 2025.

 Artists in particular have the ability to sensitise society and provide new perspectives on pressing social issues.
 The aim of the exhibition and the festival as a whole is to raise awareness of the complexity of the issues and stimulate new discourse.
 In this way, the festival aims to become a place of encounter, exchange and inspiration.